Svensson-Lab/AlphaLigand/README.md

 ```

 ## Usage
 Do not move the scripts from the run-hpc-alphafold folder, this will cause errors in accessing paths.
 Please also make sure that you have alphafold repository and the required databases installed.
 See [Deep Mind](https://github.com/deepmind/alphafold) for more information.
-This repo currently uses the Alphafold 2.2.4 release with reduced databases, however, changing inputs to your specifications also allow for using 2.3.x.
+This repo currently uses the Alphafold 2.2.4 release with reduced databases.

 ### Inputs
 The inputs should be in a directory with two folders: "Ligands" and "Receptors", each containing .fasta files for the required sequences.
 The script will create another directory "fasta_sequences" which holds the merged sequences, these are the sequences the user will be receiving predictions for.
 The user provides a folder "Ligands" which contains a list of ligand fasta files and "Receptors" which contains the fasta files for your receptors.
 Example: